 - Eat the most perishable items first: If it’s a toss-up between noshing on fresh strawberries or using the potatoes to make mash……well go with the berries.

-- Fruits give off ethylene which encourages ripening.
+- Ripening fruit: Fruits give off ethylene which encourages ripening.
 So, if you want to quicken the ripening process of any fruits stick them in a paper bag with each other.
-For example, if you want those bananas to get good and ripe for a totally delicious banana bread, chuck them in a paper bag with some peaches.
+For example, if you want those bananas to get good and ripe for a loaf of totally delicious banana bread, chuck them in a paper bag with some peaches.

-Bananas (only once ripe), broccoli, brussel sprouts, cabbage, carrots, cauliflower, cucumbers, aubergines, kiwis, leafy greens (lettuce, kale etc) parsley, peas, peppers
+Fruit/Veg drawers 2: Bananas (only once ripe), broccoli, brussel sprouts, cabbage, carrots, cauliflower, cucumbers, aubergines, kiwis, leafy greens (lettuce, kale etc) parsley, peas, peppers.

-Garlic, onions, potatoes and kind of squash or sweet potatoes.
+In the cupboard: Garlic, onions, potatoes, and kind of squash or sweet potatoes.